QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

     private void Update() { }
 }
 ```
+</div><div>

+* **using**

+The `using` keyword is importing a namespace, meaning a collection of classes, enums, ...
+This allow us to use `MonoBehaviour` instead of prefixing classes (`UnityEngine.MonoBehaviour`).

+* **MonoBehaviour**

+A MonoBehaviour is the base class for a Script.
+It got a lot of methods, that are called automatically (Awake, Start, Update, Event-related functions, ...) in which you can write some code.

+> A script is a component, so you can add it to a game object.

+* **More**

+You can write new methods, add new attributes, ...
+See the [C# documentation](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/).
+If you are familiar with Java, it easy to sail in C#.
+</div></div>
 </details>

 > **Fun fact**: a long time ago, it was possible to use JavaScript too.